Write-Offs Uncle Sam Wishes You’d Forget

 • Credit for green improvements.
 Not a tax break but a credit.
 It allows homeowners to take up to $500 off their federal income tax for making certain improvements that increase the energy efficiency of their homes, such as water heaters, furnace, boiler, heat pump, windows or roofing.
 The Alliance to Save Energy and the Database for State Incentives for Renewables & Efficiency explain the specifics on what is eligible.

 • Investment Property/Rental Property.
 The cost of maintaining and marketing a rental property can be deducted from the income the property generates, without regard to the owner’s tax status.
 These expenses include mortgage interest payments, insurance, utilities, maintenance, repairs, advertising costs and management fees, as well as the non-cash cost of depreciation.
-Check out our How to Be a Landlord series.

 • Home office.
 You can deduct the costs of a home office that you use exclusively as your principal place of business.